kilfour/QuickFuzzr/Docs/B_Reference/P_Primitives/Methods/Strings.md

 - Throws an `ArgumentOutOfRangeException` when `length` < 0.
 - The default fuzzr always generates every char element of the string to be between lower case 'a' and lower case 'z'.
 - A version exists for all methods mentioned above that takes a `FuzzrOf<char>` as parameter and then this one will be used to build up the resulting string.
-- Can be made to return `string?` using the `.NullableRef()` combinator.
-- `string` is automatically detected and generated for object properties.
-- `string?` is automatically detected and generated for object properties.